What should I be focused on for year-end tax planning?

 If you are considering selling a non-registered investment that has an unrealized capital gain, you could delay the sale of the investment until the new year to defer the taxes on the capital gain one year.
 Although this may be beneficial from a tax perspective if you anticipate your marginal tax rate will be no higher than this year, you also need to consider your investment objectives in considering this option.

-Note that significant changes to the alternative minimum tax (AMT) system will come into effect on January 1, 2024, including increasing the capital gains inclusion rate and decreasing the charitable donation credit in the AMT calculation.
+Note that significant changes to the alternative minimum tax (AMT) system came into effect on January 1, 2024, including increasing the capital gains inclusion rate and decreasing the charitable donation credit in the AMT calculation.
 Although these changes will affect individuals in higher tax brackets, they should be considered when making decisions related to realizing significant capital gains or making larger charitable donations.
-You should discuss the AMT changes with your IG Consultant and your tax advisor when considering these strategies.
+You should discuss the AMT changes with your IG Advisor and your tax advisor when considering these strategies.

 From a registered account perspective, the planning considerations will vary based on the type of account and your specific situation.
 Our Year-end Tax Planning Checklist highlights the issues that arise at the end of the year with each type of account.
 Examples include:

-• Do you have a child that turned 15 years of age in 2023 and have not yet opened a Registered Education Savings Plan (RESP)?
-Making an RESP contribution of at least $2,000 (but within the annual limit) before December 31, 2023 would not only allow you to receive the Canada Education Savings Grant for this year, but also for an additional two years on contributions of up to $5,000 per year.
+• Do you have a child that turned 15 years of age in 2024 and have not yet opened a Registered Education Savings Plan (RESP)?
+Making a RESP contribution of at least $2,000 (but within the annual limit) before December 31, 2024 would not only allow you to receive the Canada Education Savings Grant for this year, but also for an additional two years on contributions of up to $5,000 per year.

 Income Splitting Opportunities